Cancer: Causes

-The majority of cancers, some 90–95% of cases, are due to genetic mutations from environmental and lifestyle factors.
+The majority of cancers, some 90–95% of cases, are due to environmental and lifestyle factors.
 The remaining 5–10% are due to inherited genetics.
 Environmental refers to any cause that is not inherited, such as lifestyle, economic, and behavioral factors and not merely pollution.
 Common environmental factors that contribute to cancer death include tobacco use (25–30%), diet and obesity (30–35%), infections (15–20%), radiation (both ionizing and non-ionizing, up to 10%), lack of physical activity, and pollution.
 Psychological stress does not appear to be a risk factor for the onset of cancer, though it may worsen outcomes in those who already have cancer.

 Environmental or lifestyle factors that caused cancer to develop in an individual can be identified by analyzing mutational signatures from genomic sequencing of tumor DNA.
 For example, this can reveal if lung cancer was caused by tobacco smoke, if skin cancer was caused by UV radiation, or if secondary cancers were caused by previous chemotherapy treatment.

 Cancer is generally not a transmissible disease.
 Exceptions include rare transmissions that occur with pregnancies and occasional organ donors.
-However, transmissible infectious diseases such as hepatitis B, Epstein–Barr, HPV and AIDS infections, can contribute to the development of cancer.
+However, transmissible infectious diseases such as hepatitis B, Epstein–Barr, HPV and HIV infections, can contribute to the development of cancer.

 Chemicals

 The incidence of lung cancer is highly correlated with smoking.

-Exposure to particular substances have been linked to specific types of cancer.
+Exposure to particular substances has been linked to specific types of cancer.
 These substances are called carcinogens.

 Tobacco smoke, for example, causes 90% of lung cancer.
 Tobacco use can cause cancer throughout the body including in the mouth and throat, larynx, esophagus, stomach, bladder, kidney, cervix, colon/rectum, liver and pancreas.
 Tobacco smoke contains over fifty known carcinogens, including nitrosamines and polycyclic aromatic hydrocarbons.

 Tobacco is responsible for about one in five cancer deaths worldwide and about one in three in the developed world.

 Lung cancer death rates in the United States have mirrored smoking patterns, with increases in smoking followed by dramatic increases in lung cancer death rates and, more recently, decreases in smoking rates since the 1950s followed by decreases in lung cancer death rates in men since 1990.

-Alcohol increases the risk of cancer of the breast (in women), throat, liver, oesophagus, mouth, larynx, and colon.
+Alcohol increases the risk of cancer of the breast (in women), throat, liver, osophagus, mouth, larynx, and colon.

-In Western Europe, 10% of cancers in males and 3% of cancers in females are attributed to alcohol exposure, especially liver and digestive tract cancers.
+In Western Europe, 10% of cancers in males and 3% of cancers in females are attributed to alcohol, especially liver and digestive tract cancers.
 Cancer from work-related substance exposures may cause between 2 and 20% of cases, causing at least 200,000 deaths.
 Cancers such as lung cancer and mesothelioma can come from inhaling tobacco smoke or asbestos fibers, or leukemia from exposure to benzene.

-Exposure to perfluorooctanoic acid (PFOA), which is predominantly used in the production of Teflon, is known to cause two kinds of cancer.
+Exposure to perfluorooctanoic acid (PFOA), which is predominantly used in the production of Teflon, has been associated with an increased risk of kidney cancer.

 Chemotherapy drugs such as platinum-based compounds are carcinogens that increase the risk of secondary cancers.

 Azathioprine, an immunosuppressive medication, is a carcinogen that can cause primary tumors to develop.